 As a tempting little perk, every new customer receives a £30 discount on signing up.
 We love perks and discounts as much as the next person, but don’t let it cloud your judgement!
 Far from the most expensive green tariff on the market, M&S Energy prices are not necessarily the cheapest either - find out which is the cheapest green supplier in our guide.

-While not the cheapest, both M&S Energy tariffs fall comfortably under Ofgem’s price cap of £1,132 for domestic dual-fuel energy bills, with its 12-month fixed deal representing very good value for a green tariff.
-We would say you could certainly do a lot worse, but to find out what deal is best for you give one of our energy experts a call on the number below.
+While not the cheapest, both M&S Energy tariffs fall comfortably under Ofgem’s price cap of £1,138 for domestic dual-fuel energy bills, with its 12-month fixed deal representing very good value for a green tariff.
+We would say you could certainly do a lot worse.

 All UK energy suppliers are obliged to disclose details pertaining to where they source the energy used to power their customers’ homes.
 M&S Energy tariffs are powered by Octopus, and this is what its fuel mix looks like: